muratk3n/thirdwave/en/2021/05/farmers-foragers-fossils.md

 in the survivors’ favor.
-Unskilled workers’ real wages spiked up to unheard-of levels in the fifteenth century, but as population recovered, farmers once again began having to work harder for lower returns (shown in figure 5.8, later).
+Unskilled workers’ real wages spiked up to unheard-of levels in the fifteenth century, but as population recovered, farmers once again began having to work harder for lower returns..
 In eighteenth-century Europe, enlightened intellectuals found that peasants looked back on the fifteenth century as a golden age of leisure, cakes, and ale, in sharp contrast to the misery of their own days...

 [On inequality] The earliest case for which we have actual statistics is the Roman Empire, and here some people were astonishingly